This post is all about how to hang a hammock in a dorm room.

 Keep in mind that this may be against your dorm’s policies, so be sure to check with your RA before attempting this (or just take it down before room inspections).

-I’m also not a huge fan of this method because you’ll have to take it down every time you go in or out the door of your dorm.
+This method also may not be the most convenient, because you’ll have to take it down every time you go in or out the door of your dorm.

 The Best Hammocks For Dorm Rooms